-Màiri has toured throughout the UK and in Europe as well as North America, was twice-nominated for the BBC Radio 2 Young Folk Award, finalist in the BBC Young Traditional & Jazz Musicians of the Year and twice participated in Savannah Music Festival's Acoustic Music Seminar.
+Màiri tours regularly throughout the UK, Europe and in North America, was twice-nominated for the BBC Radio 2 Young Folk Award, finalist in the BBC Young Traditional & Jazz Musicians of the Year and twice participated in Savannah Music Festival's prestigious Acoustic Music Seminar.
 She is a graduate of the Berklee College of Music, where she attended with full-scholarship, and was awarded the prestigious American Roots Award.

 Màiri can currently be heard regularly in duo with fiddler Jenna Moynihan,

-progressive-folk group Aerialists, the Brìghde Chaimbeul Trio, the Jacob Matheus Group, and legendary violinist Darol Anger & The Furies.
+progressive-folk group Aerialists, the Brìghde Chaimbeul Trio, and with legendary violinist Darol Anger & The Furies.
 She is featured in Series 2 of Julie Fowlis and Muireann NicAmhlaoibh's BBC Alba/TG4 television show, Port.

-Recent highlights include performances at major festivals and events including the Cambridge Folk Festival, Fairport Cropredy Convention, Glasgow's Celtic Connections, Encuentro Internacional Maestros Del Arpa, Bogota, and Gent Festival of Flanders.
-Màiri is honored to have played with artists including Bruce Molsky, Julian Lage, Zakir Hussain, Liz Carroll, Kuljit Bhamra, and AR Rahman.
+Recent highlights include performances at major festivals and events including the Cambridge Folk Festival (UK), Fairport Cropredy Convention, Hillside Festival (Canada), Glasgow's Celtic Connections, Encuentro Internacional Maestros Del Arpa, Bogota, and Gent Festival of Flanders.
+Màiri is honored to have performed with artists including Bruce Molsky, Julian Lage, Zakir Hussain, Liz Carroll, Kuljit Bhamra, and AR Rahman.